As COVID-19 pandemic weakens bridges between diverse groups, swift government action is needed to strengthen social cohesion

 BRUSSELS — The COVID-19 pandemic has profoundly altered the ways and places in which people interact.
 Early evidence suggests that bridges between groups are weakening, as the closure of key pillars of public life, including schools and libraries, reduced casual encounters that once fostered connection between disparate groups.
 Instead, interactions have been concentrated within existing networks.

-‘The collective threat posed by COVID-19 has required an unprecedented level of social solidarity in long-polarised and individualised societies’, analysts Natalia Banulescu-Bogdan and Aliyyah Ahad write.
-‘But while the pandemic has put everyone in the same storm, they are not necessarily in the same boat’.
+"The collective threat posed by COVID-19 has required an unprecedented level of social solidarity in long-polarized and individualized societies," analysts Natalia Banulescu-Bogdan and Aliyyah Ahad write.
+"But while the pandemic has put everyone in the same storm, they are not necessarily in the same boat."

 Beyond weakened bonds between groups, the report spotlights two other trends:

 - The fact that virtual immigrant integration activities are imperfect substitutes for social connection.
 Integration programs have slowly made the leap to the online world, but digital tools often fail to fully recreate the benefits of in-person interaction and further exclude those with limited receiving-country language proficiency, weaker local information networks, less familiarity with technology and limited access to electronic devices or the internet.

 - New forms of solidarity in isolation have emerged but may not last.
 Bursts of mutual aid and volunteering have offered a crucial lifeline to people in need, but their spontaneity may also be a barrier to long-term sustainability.
 Patchwork solutions forged in crisis may be better suited to the provision of emergency assistance than to addressing deeper structural needs.